Know your echelon. Keep formation. Climb.

 - Ownership attached to work, and a formation no discipline may fall out of.

 EOS gives every company the same operating system.
-Echelon gives your company the operating system for the level you’re actually at.
+Echelon gives your company the operating system for the echelon you’re actually at.